The Maryland Campaign of September 1862: Volume II: Antietam

 We are taking interest orders for a reprint!
 No commitment, but serious inquiries only.

 Send us an email: Books@savasbeatie.com and let us know you are interested.
 No payment needed at this time.
-We will let you know when the books will be coming in early 2024, Thank you.
+We will let you know when the books will be coming (probably early 2025, Thank you.

 About the Book